DevExpress/DevExpress.Mvvm.CodeGenerators/Readme.md

 ## Release Notes

+### 21.1.3
+We fixed the [Sealed class generates protected method](https://github.com/DevExpress/DevExpress.Mvvm.CodeGenerators/issues/8) GitHub issue.
+If you use now a sealed class, the following members of the generated View Model class have a **private** access modifier:
+- RaisePropertyChanged methods
+- RaisePropertyChanging methods
+- ServiceContainers
+- GetService methods
+- GetRequiredService methods

 ### 21.1.2
 - You can now use the View Model Code Generator in WinUI projects.
 - You can add XML comments to a field and a method.
 The generated property or command now copies these comments.